-1. Overarching strategic objectives for the next 10 years

-2. In accordance with AWINZ strategic directions, policies and procedures regarding AWINZ specific core activities, such as

-- AWINZ role and liaison with MAR as an "approved organisation" under the Animal Welfare Act - governance and meeting procedure including a written conflict of intere t policies for all areas of AWINZ activities - · financial management and reporting procedures - managing the Lord Dewding monies - · relationship policies with stakeholders, interested parties and the media - donation's policy. - A fundraising/policy - marketing and communication strategies - film monitoring and other contractual and employment matters - · advocacy guidelines and focus issues - there of AWINZ in the First StrikeTM campaign

-3. Priorities for the forthcoming two to three years, to be in the form of annual plans, business plans and policies for specific activity areas, as identified above, that would enable the Board to remain focused throughout the year.
+- 1. Overarching strategic objectives for the next 10 years - 2.
+In accordance with AWINZ strategic directions, policies and procedures regarding AWINZ specific core activities, such as - AWINZ role and Traison with MAF as an "approved organisation" under the Animal Welfare Act. - governance and meeting procedure including a written conflict of interest policies for all areas of AWINZ activities - financial management and reporting procedures - · managing the Lord Dowding monies - relationship policies with stakeholders, interested parties and the media - donations policy - fundraising/policy/ - marketing and communication strategies - film monitoring and other contractual and employment matters - · advocacy guidelines and focus issues - the role of AWINZ in the First Strike campaign - 3.
+Priorities for the forthcoming two to three years, to be in the form of annual plans, business plans and policies for specific activity areas, as identified above, that would enable the Board to remain focused throughout the year.